PromiseGameFi/Blockchain-L1-for-Gaming/ChainAbstraction/Doc.md

 Accounts to sign transactions in other chains.

 ### Details

-The combination of these services allows to create a seamless user experience, in which users can use blockchain-based applications without realizing they are using a blockchain.
+This suite of services enables a seamless user experience, allowing users to interact with blockchain-based applications without even being aware they’re using blockchain technology.

-Users will simply login with an email, and a zero-fund account will be created for them.
-No seed phrases to remember, no private keys to safe keep, and no need to acquire funds.
+Users can simply sign in with an email address, which generates a zero-fund account for them—no seed phrases to remember, no private keys to safeguard, and no need to acquire initial funds.

-Once having their account, apps can ask the user to create meta-transactions and send them to any relayer.
-The relayer will pass the transaction to the network, attaching NEAR to pay for the execution fees.
-The transaction will then be executed as if the user had sent it, since the relayer is only there to attach NEAR to the submission.
+With their account in place, applications can prompt users to create meta-transactions and forward them to a relayer.
+The relayer then submits the transaction to the network, adding NEAR to cover execution fees.
+The transaction is processed as if it came directly from the user, with the relayer only stepping in to attach the necessary NEAR for submission.